prebid/Prebid.js/modules/pubstackAnalyticsAdapter.md

 # Description

 This is the Pubstack Analytics Adapter.
-[Contact Guillaume from out Support Team](mailto:support@pubstack.io) to start analyzing your HB stack.
+[Contact Guillaume from our Support Team](mailto:support@pubstack.io) to start analyzing your HB stack.